Wevah/dragterm/README.md

 ## History

 - 1.0.3
-	- Use the relative path as typed when displaying a “not found” error, instead of the full path.
+	- Uses the relative path as typed when displaying a “not found” error, instead of the full path.
-	- Restored the ability to cancel with the Escape key (or Ctrl-C/Ctrl-D), without needing accessibility access.
+	- Restored the ability to cancel with the Escape key (or `q`/`Ctrl-C`/`Ctrl-D`), without needing accessibility access.
 	- Fixes a crash when passing an unrecognized option.
 	- Prints usage to stderr instead of stdout when it's printed because of an error (vs. `--help`).
 - 1.0.2